-mrsimulator I/O
+MRSimulator I/O

 We offer a range of serialization options based on a JSON structure demonstrated below.

-Dictionary Representation of Objects
+Dictionary Representation of Class Instances

 from mrsimulator import Site, SpinSystem